petrosAth/weather-app/README.md

     ensure browser compatibility
   - [`Autoprefixer`](https://github.com/postcss/autoprefixer): Automatically add
     vendor prefixes in CSS to ensure browser compatibility
-- [`ESLint`](https://eslint.org): Linter that statically analyzes the JavaScript code to quickly find problems
+- [`ESLint`](https://eslint.org/): Linter that statically analyzes the JavaScript code to quickly find problems
+- [`Prettier`](https://prettier.io/): Prettier is an opinionated code formatter.
+  It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary